 - The technology used in Hard Disk Drives (HDDs) is cheap and hence you can get large amounts of storage space for low cost

-- The Hard Drives available in market do not need any kind of special software as they are easily recognized by any operating system
+- The Hard Drives available in the market do not need any kind of special software as they are easily recognized by any operating system.

 Solid State Drives (SSD)

 Solid State Drives, as we have seen earlier, are also called Solid State Disks, though no disks are involved.
 It is just because their counterparts are often called Hard Disks, they can be called Solid State Disks.
 Main points to be noted are as follows: